moorara/observer/README.md

 This package can be used for building observable applications in Go.
 It aims to unify three pillars of observability in one single package that is _easy-to-use_ and _hard-to-misuse_.
-This package leverages the [OpenTelemetry](https://opentelemetry.io) API in an opinionated way.
+This package leverages the [OpenTelemetry](https://opentelemetry.io) API.

 An Observer encompasses a logger, a meter, and a tracer.
 It offers a single unified developer experience for enabling observability.